Emission Systems – Worth Tinkering?

-Carbon Dioxide is non-toxic but contributes to global warming.
+Carbon Dioxide is non-toxic at low levels but is an asphyxiant at higher concentrations.
+Carbon dioxide concentrations in the atmosphere are not going to reach asphyxiant levels through burning fossil fuels.
+The problem with carbon dioxide is that it contributes to global warming and thus is becoming an increasingly important emission.
 Carbon dioxide emissions are directly proportional to how much fuel is burnt.
 This means reducing carbon dioxide emissions and improving fuel economy are the same thing.
 Reducing carbon dioxide emissions also improves engines longevity, since it means the engine is burning less fuel and doing less work.
 Reducing carbon dioxide emissions is becoming a higher priority in modern vehicles and therefore fuel economy is increasing in importance.

 Nitrogen Oxides (NOx) are the result of high combustion temperatures.
 It causes smog, acid rain and lung disease.
 NOx emissions are reduced by using Exhaust Gas Recirculation (EGR) to reduce combustion temperature.
 Reduced combustion temperature improves engine longevity.
 There is a tradeoff between NOx emissions and soot which is explained in more detail in a separate section below.
 EGR improves fuel economy in petrol engines.
 EGR may negatively impact fuel economy in diesel engines and is also treated in a separate section below.
 NOx is also controlled through pilot injections and timing but is not something that can be easily modified with typical emission tinkering techniques and so is not treated in this article.

-Limiting the maximum fuel injected into the engine helps reduce all emissions.
-Less fuel means a more complete burn and less energy to create heat and NOx.
+Limiting the maximum fuel injected into the engine helps to reduce all emissions.
+Less fuel means a more complete burn, less soot and less energy to create heat and NOx.
 Modern engines are tuned to limit fuel injection quantity to meet emission standards.
 The fuel injection quantity is optimised for the most complete combustion of fuel and maximum fuel efficiency.

 This means you can dump more fuel into the engine to generate more power.
 The extra power is not due to improving efficiency or optimising combustion.
 The extra power is a result of a greater quantity of fuel injected into the engine.
 This reduces fuel efficiency, since the fuel burn will not be as complete.
 Emissions will also increase, as well as the associated environmental and health effects caused by those emissions.
 More fuel also increases wear in the engine through higher temperatures and pressures.
+Restricting injected fuel volume improves efficiency and improves engine life.
 Dumping more fuel reduces efficiency, increases emissions and reduces engine longevity.
 Another consequence of dumping more fuel is that your EGR valve, catalytic converter and diesel particulate filter will foul up faster due to the increased production of soot.